GDPR Policy

 Article 5 of The General Data Protection Regulation

-Article 5 of the GDPR privacy laws now require that personal data shall be:
+Article 5 of the GDPR privacy policy laws now requires that personal data shall be:

 (a) processed lawfully, fairly and transparently about individuals;